Umm Al-Qura (newspaper): History and profile

-Umm Al-Qura was established by Ibn Saud, the Kingdom’s founder, and the first issue was published on 12 December 1924.
+Umm Al-Qura is established by Ibn Saud, the Kingdom's founder, and the first issue was published on 12 December 1924.
 In fact, the paper was a successor of Al Qibla which was the official gazette of the Kingdom of Hejaz.
 One of the reasons behind the establishment of Umm Al-Qura was the harsh criticisms of an Egyptian newspaper, Al Muqattam, against Ibn Saud.
-He started the paper to counterweigh this negative propaganda of Al Muqattam through the paper.
+Ibn Saud started the paper to counterweigh the propaganda of Al Muqattam through the paper.

 Umm Al-Qura was initially a weekly newspaper issued in four hand-printed pages before it had turned into a government gazette – an announcer of royal decrees and other state-related news.
-Shortly after its start Umm Al-Qura frequently featured articles supporting Wahhabi doctrine which was given as a branch of Sunni Islam.
+Shortly after its start, Umm Al-Qura frequently featured articles supporting Wahhabi doctrine which was given as a branch of Sunni Islam.
+The paper called Ibn Saud the Caeser of the Arabs following the annexation of Hejaz.

 The founding editor-in-chief of the paper was Yusuf Yasin, an advisor to Ibn Saud.
 Ghalib Hamza Abulfaraj, a Saudi businessman, also served as the editor-in-chief of the paper.
-One of the early contributors was St John Philby.
+One of its early contributors was St John Philby.

+Umm Al-Qura is published by the Saudi Ministry of Culture and Information.